coredns/coredns.io/content/plugins/bind.md

 ## Bugs

+### Avoiding Listener Contention

-When defining more than one server block, take care not to bind more than one server to the same address and port.
+TL;DR, When adding the _bind_ plugin to a server block, it must also be added to all other server blocks that listen on the same port.

+When more than one server block is configured to listen to a common port, those server blocks must either all use the _bind_ plugin, or all use default binding (no _bind_ plugin).
+Note that "port" here refers the TCP/UDP port that a server block is configured to serve (default 53) - not a network interface.
+For two server blocks listening on the same port, if one uses the bind plugin and the other does not, two separate listeners will be created that will contend for serving packets destined to the same address.
 Doing so will result in unpredictable behavior (requests may be randomly served by either server).
-Keep in mind that *without* the *bind* plugin, a server will bind to all interfaces, and this will collide with another server if it's using *bind* to listen to an interface on the same port.
+This happens because *without* the *bind* plugin, a server will bind to all interfaces, and this will collide with another server if it's using *bind* to listen to an address on the same port.
 For example, the following creates two servers that both listen on 127.0.0.1:53, which would result in unpredictable behavior for queries in `a.bad.example.com`: